gwbres/adi-ad9546/README.md

 `distrib.py` is an important utility.
 It helps configure the clock path, control output signals and their behavior.

 To determine the chipset current configuration related to clock distribution, one should use the status script with `--distrib` option.

 Control flags:

-* `--channel`: (optionnal) describes which channel we are targetting.
+* `--channel` (optionnal) describes which targetted channel.
 Defaults to `all`, meaning if `--channel` is not specified, both channels (CH0/CH1) are assigned the same value.
 This script only suppports a single `--channel` assignment.

-* `--pin`: (optionnal) describes which pin (A/B) is targetted.
+* `--path` (optionnal) describes desired signal path.
-Defaults to `all` meaning, both A, B, (and AA,BB,C,CC when feasible) are assigned the same value.
+Defaults to `all` meaning, all paths are assigned the same value (if feasible).
-This script only suppports a single `--pin` assignment.
-Therefore, one must call this script several times to control several pins.
+This script only suppports a single `--path` assignment at a time.
+Refer to help menu for list of accepted values.

+* `--pin` (optionnal) describes desired pin, when controlling an output pin.
+Defaults to `all` meaning, all pins (+ and -) are assigned the same value when feasible.
+Refer to help menu for list of accepted values.

 Action flags: the script supports as many `action` flags as desired, see the list down below.

 * `--mode` set OUTxy output pin as single ended or differential
 * `--format` sets OUTxy current sink/source format
 * `--current` sets OUTxy pin output current [mA], where x = channel

 ```shell
 # set channel 0 as HCSL default format
 distrib.py --format hcsl --channel 0

 # set channel 1 as CML format
 distrib.py --format hcsl --channel 1

 # set channel 0+1 as HCSL default format
 distrib.py --format hcsl